-According to the National Safety Council, tens of thousands of crashes occur in parking lots and garage structures annually.
+According to the National Safety Council, tens of thousands of crashes occur in parking lots and garages annually.
 That risk goes up during the holiday season when shoppers are distracted by checking off their gift lists and rushing to get the best deals.

-Make yourself visible: About 75 percent of pedestrian traffic fatalities occur when it’s dark outside, according to the National Highway Traffic Safety Administration.
+Make yourself visible.
+About 75% of pedestrian traffic fatalities occur when it’s dark outside, according to the National Highway Traffic Safety Administration.
 Wear bright clothing and walk in well-lit areas if you’re shopping early or at night.
 Before crossing in front of a vehicle, try to make eye contact with the driver so you know he or she can see you.

 Ignore your phone.
 Keep your cellphone – and anything else that could be considered a distraction – in your pocket.

 Pick safe spots.
 Walk on sidewalks and use crosswalks whenever possible.
 If you need to walk in the road, walk facing traffic.
 Do not dart across the street wherever you feel like it.